Andy Ripley: Early life

-Ripley was born in Liverpool, Lancashire, and educated at the University of East Anglia, London School of Economics (M.Sc.) and Hughes Hall, Cambridge (MPhil).
+Ripley was born in Liverpool, Lancashire, his family moved to Bristol where he attended Westbury Park Primary School and Greenway Secondary Modern School, he continued his education at the University of East Anglia, London School of Economics (M.Sc.) and Hughes Hall, Cambridge (MPhil).
 His lifelong career was as a chartered accountant.

 Rugby career

 Ripley played for the Rosslyn Park club for his entire career.

 He made his international debut on 15 January 1972 at Twickenham in the England vs Wales match.
 Of the 24 matches he played for his national side, he was on the winning side on eight occasions.

 Between June 1972 and November 1973 England defeated the three major Southern Hemisphere countries, Ripley playing in all three games.
 On 3 June 1972 England beat South Africa 18–9 at Ellis Park, Johannesburg.
 On 15 September 1973 they defeated the All Blacks 16–10 at Eden Park, Auckland, and on 17 November the same year they beat Australia 20–3 at Twickenham, Ripley scoring a try.

 Ripley was a member of the unbeaten 1974 Lions, although the test starting role was taken by Mervyn Davies.

 He played his final match for England on 21 February 1976, at Murrayfield, in the Scotland vs England match.

 He also played in a Presidents XV.

 Ripley was the captain of the Barbarians team that competed in the 1981 Hong Kong Sevens, a team that included Les Cusworth and Peter Wheeler.
-The Barbarians won the Cup Final 12-10 against Australia and in doing so became the first team from the Northern Hemisphere to win the Hong Kong Sevens.
+The Barbarians won the Cup Final 12–10 against Australia and in doing so became the first team from the Northern Hemisphere to win the Hong Kong Sevens.